nais/doc/docs/security/auth/wonderwall.md

             This should be done with some heuristic specific to your frontend (e.g. using the Idle Detection API, time since last request, and so on).
             If you deem the user to still be present and active, it should be reasonable to just perform automatically perform the refresh in the background.

-=== "Azure AD"
+=== "Entra ID"

-    For Azure AD, tokens are automatically refreshed for all sessions until the session itself [expires](#5-sessions) reaches the maximum lifetime.
+    For Entra ID, tokens are automatically refreshed for all sessions until the session itself [expires](#5-sessions) reaches the maximum lifetime.

     The tokens will at the _earliest_ be automatically refreshed 5 minutes before they expire.
     If the token already has expired for an _active_ session, a refresh attempt is automatically triggered on the next request on any path that belongs to the application.